accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/referentiel-technique.md

 ###### With Acrobat Reader and NVDA

 1. Open the PDF file and activate NVDA.
-2. Locate the form fields with the same functions in the document.
+2. Locate in the document the form fields with the same functions.
 3. With NVDA, use the tab key to activate each field and check that the names rendered vocally are consistent with each other.
 4. Check that the visible labels are also consistent.
 5. If this is the case, the criterion is validated.